COVID-19 pandemic in Manitoba: Province-wide critical alert

-December 2020–January 2021
+December 2020 – January 2021

-On December 8, all present health orders were extended through January 8, 2021 in order to discourage holiday gatherings.
+On December 8, all present health orders were extended through January 8, 2021 to discourage holiday gatherings.
 Amendments were also announced effective December 12, making school supplies considered critical goods, and a "seasonal exception" for goods related to holidays.
-Thrift stores were allowed to reopen without restrictions on goods in order to reduce disproportionate impact on low-income families.
+Thrift stores were allowed to reopen without restrictions on goods to reduce disproportionate impact on low-income families.
 Drive-in events would also be permitted, provided that vehicle passengers are from the same household only, and must remain in the vehicle at all times.

 On January 21, 2021, it was announced that restrictions would be modified in the Interlake-Eastern, Prairie Mountain Health, Southern Health, and Winnipeg regions effective January 23, to allow households to have up to two designated visitors, non-critical retail to resume (25% capacity or 250 customers, whichever is lower), and hair salons and non-regulated health services to resume operations with restrictions.
 Due to a surge in the area, Northern Manitoba remained under the existing restrictions.